How to Upgrade Flatpak on Linux Mint 21/20

 flatpak uninstall --all

-After removing all applications, it’s important to clean up any unused runtimes to free up space on your system.
+After removing all applications, cleaning up unused runtimes is essential to free up space on your system.
 To remove unused Flatpak runtimes, use the following command:

 flatpak uninstall --unused

-Now that all applications and runtimes have been removed, you can uninstall Flatpak from your system.
-Run the following command to remove Flatpak and its associated configuration files:
+After removing all applications and runtimes, uninstall Flatpak from your system.
+To remove Flatpak and its associated configuration files, run the following command:

 sudo apt autoremove flatpak --purge